SolidLabResearch/Bashlib/documentation/markdown/tutorial.md

 ```
 node bin/solid-dev.js
 ```
 **optional:** You can create an alias for this path so you do not have to write the full command every time.
-From here on, I will assume the alias `alias bashlib-css="node bin/solid-dev.js"` to be set!
+From here on, the alias `alias bashlib-css="node bin/solid-dev.js"` will be assumed to be set!
 ### Creating a new Solid account + data pod
 *compatbility: CSSv2.0.0 - current*